pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 }
 ```

-Just replace the ARN of your author's table.
-This will give you permissions to perform a scan operation to get all the items of the author's table only.
+Just replace the DynamoDB Scan `Resource` field with the ARN of your author's table.
+This will give you permissions to perform a scan operation to read all the items of the author's table only.

 Finally, click on the *Allow* button.